Package ch.bailu.gtk.glib

 @data must be static (ie: never modified or freed).
 It may be %NULL if @size

-data - the data to be used for the bytes
+- the data to be used for the bytessize

 Creates a new #GBytes from @data.